Aaron Rodgers Player Prop Bets for NFL Week 8 | Green Bay vs. Arizona 10/28/2021

 - Note: Rodgers' stats vs. Cardinals date back to 2016.

-- This week Rodgers will face the NFL's fourth-ranked pass defense (218.3 yards allowed per game).
+- The Cardinals have the NFL's fourth-ranked pass defense this season, allowing 218.3 yards per game through the air.

-- The Cardinals have allowed nine touchdowns through the air (1.3 per game).
-They are eighth in the league in that category.
+- The Cardinals' defense is eighth in the league, giving up 1.3 passing touchdowns per game.

 Recent Performances

+- In last week's matchup with the Football Team, Rodgers completed 77.1% of his passes for 274 yards, while throwing three touchdowns.

-- He added two carries for 17 yards, averaging 8.5 yards per carry.
+- He also added 17 yards on two carries, averaging 8.5 yards per attempt without a touchdown.

-- Rodgers has thrown for 813 yards (271.0 ypg) to lead Green Bay, completing 73.2% of his passes and collecting seven touchdown passes and one interception over his last three appearances.
+- Rodgers has thrown for 813 passing yards over his last three games (271.0 per game) and has a 73.2% completion percentage (71-of-97), throwing seven touchdown passes with one interception.

 Rodgers' Green Bay Teammates